 ASC 842

 Use the rate implicit in the lease if readily determinable.
-If not (usually the case), use the incremental borrowing rate (IBR) — the rate the lessee would pay to borrow funds at a similar term and collateral.
+If not (usually the case), use the incremental borrowing rate (IBR).
+Private companies have a practical expedient to use the risk-free rate instead of the IBR.

 IFRS 16